nicolovalle/TimeDeadMapTools/README.md

     - `GOOD` if both the static and time-evolving maps are empty
     - `FATAL` otherwise
   - If the object is not the default one:
-    - `GOOD` if both the static and time-evolving maps have entries
+    - `GOOD` if both the static and time-evolving maps are filled
     - `BAD` if the static map is empty
-    - `FATAL` if the time-evolving map is empty
+    - `FATAL` if the time-evolving map has less than 2 entries
-- **Null orbit**:
-  - `GOOD` if orbit = 0 is not among the map keys
-  - `MEDIUM` if the map contains orbit = 0 and all the chips at that step are marked as bad
-  - `BAD` if the map contains orbit = 0 with alive chips, or if the map contains also negative orbits
 - **Orbit gaps**:
   - `BAD` if there is at least one gap in between steps larger than 330k orbits (this is the "un-anchorable" threshold in the digitizer) or if more than 25% of the steps have a gap larger than 380 TFs = 12160 orbits
   - `MEDIUM` if there is at least one gap larger than 760 TFs or at least three gaps larger than 380 TFs.
-The BAD condition is evaluated first.
+The BAD condition is evaluated with priority.
   - `GOOD` otherwise
 - **Orbit range**:
+  - `UNKNOWN` if the CTP orbit reset could not be fetched by ccdb (so that the map range wrt run duration is unknown)
-  - `GOOD` if the time interval covered by the map is within 5 seconds of the run duration as specified by the RCT ccdb object
+  - `GOOD` The map's orbit range is fully contained within the run's orbit range (as stored in the RCT object), and both map boundaries lie within 3.2 seconds of the corresponding run edge
-  - `MEDIUM` if the map's time interval exceeds the run duration by more than 5 seconds or is shorter by no more than 30 seconds
-  - `BAD` otherwise (i.e., the difference between the run duration and the map duration is larger than 30 seconds).
-- **Un-anchorable fraction**:
-  - This is the fraction of orbits within the total map range that are not anchorable to a map element by the digitizer.
-The digitizer rejects the map if the nearest orbit is more than 330k orbits away from the requested one.
-     - `GOOD` if the fraction is below 2% (consider that even a single gap above 330k orbits is not expected, and it triggers a BAD "Orbit gaps" check).
-     - `MEDIUM` if the fraction is below 5%
+  - `MEDIUM` if the condition for GOOD is not satisfied, but each map boundary is still within 330k orbits of the run edges.
-     - `BAD` otherwise
+  - `BAD` otherwise (i.e. at least one map boundary lies more than 330k orbits away from the run edges).